This is a delicious alternative to the turkey norm packed with gluten-free cornbread, vegetables, and chorizo sausage.

 - sliced green onions for garnish

-Bake in the oven at 325° for 25 to 30 minutes.
-Set aside to cook and then cut into 1” cubes.
+- Bake in the oven at 325° for 25 to 30 minutes.
+Set aside to cool and then cut into 1” cubes.
 Note: you will have some leftover.